1980 Fiesta Bowl

 A slight underdog, independent Penn State rallied in the second half to win, 31–19.

 This was the last Fiesta Bowl played in December until 1997.

 Teams

+This was the first Fiesta Bowl to feature a team from the Big Ten.

 Penn State

 Penn State had played three ranked opponents during the regular season (#3 Nebraska, at #9 Missouri, and #4 Pittsburgh), and won only the second one.
 They were looking to beat a ranked opponent to finish their season in their first Fiesta Bowl appearance in three years.

 Ohio State

 Ohio State was the runner-up in the Big Ten Conference after losing to Michigan which dropped them from fifth to eleventh in the AP Poll.
 This was their first Fiesta Bowl appearance.

 Game summary

 The only bowl game on the day after Christmas, it kicked off shortly past 1:30 pm MST.

 Halfback Curt Warner started the scoring with a 64-yard touchdown run on the first play from scrimmage, giving the Nittany Lions the early lead.
 Not to be deterred, Art Schlichter threw a touchdown pass to Doug Donley, but the Vlade Janakievski kick missed.
 The Buckeyes responded again with a Gary Williams touchdown catch from Schlichter to give the Buckeyes the lead, though the two-point conversion attempt failed as the pitchout went astray.
 Schlichter threw another touchdown pass to Donley to increase the lead to 19–7, as backup kicker Bob Atha converted.
 Herb Menhardt kicked a 38-yard field goal for Penn State to make it 19–10 at halftime.

 Ohio State appeared to be in control, with Schlichter connecting on 15 of 22 for 244 yards and three touchdowns while Penn State had just one early touchdown.
 But the second half was a different story as the Nittany Lions came alive.
 Sophomore quarterback Todd Blackledge, despite throwing 8 for 22 for only 117 yards the whole game, scored early in the third quarter on a three-yard run to narrow the lead to 19–17.
 Schlichter went 5 for 13 in the second half for 58 yards with an interception (and no touchdowns) as the Buckeyes were shut out.
 Penn State turned on the running game, as Jonathan Williams scored from four yards out early in the fourth quarter to gain the lead; fullback Booker Moore broke free for a 37-yard touchdown run with less than a minute remaining to seal the 31–19 victory.

 Warner rushed for 156 yards on eighteen carries (8.7 avg.) and was the game MVP on offense; lineman Frank Case took the defensive honor.